STOP SUICIDE.

 Franki Moscato: How You Feel Matters!

-We are a little late this year, but The Waupaca County Suicide Prevention Coalition is excited to bring Franki Moscato to the Manawa Masonic Center on April 12, 2023, as our speaker for this year's "Fall Talk."
+The Waupaca County Suicide Prevention Coalition is excited to bring Franki Moscato to the Manawa Masonic Center on April 12, 2023, as our speaker for this year's "Fall Talk."

 Franki Moscato is a 20-year-old professional musician from Wisconsin who has performed at more than